cyber-security-training

 As humans, we often experience lapses in concentration and awareness, resulting in sensitive information being mistakenly provided to somebody cleverly disguising themselves as a legitimate contact.

 Phishing emails are prolific examples of how perceptions of genuine human interaction can be used deceivingly.
-But comprehensive, structured, and engaging training programmes can teach employees to spot these malicious threats more easily, so they can avoid becoming easy targets.
+But comprehensive, structured, and engaging training about phishing detection can teach employees to spot these malicious threats more easily, so they can avoid becoming easy targets.

 Be sure to invest in dedicated cybersecurity staff or explore staff augmentation options to optimise cyber security awareness training and internal knowledge.
 Indeed, everybody within an organisation—from the top to the bottom—should work to foster a culture that embraces, understands, and prioritises cyber security.